Dual Degrees and Special Programs

 Penn’s specialized dual degree programs offer students the opportunity to pursue an integrated curriculum jointly offered by two schools within the university and incorporating interdisciplinary course work.
 Students receive two degrees upon completion of the specialized curricula.
 Penn Engineering’s programs are described below.

 The number of course units required is specific to each program, but the minimum requirement is 46 course units.
 A student who wishes to pursue a dual degree option should develop a plan of study with the aid of an advisor in the Research and Academic Services Office and an advisor in the School which will grant the second degree.
 No course may be triple counted, i.e., counted for more than two degrees/majors.
-Dual and joint degree programs between Wharton and Penn Engineering require a one-year probability and statistics sequence which may be satisfied with either ESE 301/302 or STAT 430/431.
-(SEAS students are not permitted to take STAT 101 which is on the No Credit list.)
+Dual and joint degree programs between Wharton and Penn Engineering require a one-year probability and statistics sequence which may be satisfied with either ESE 3010/4020 or STAT 4300/4310.
+(SEAS students are not permitted to take STAT 1010 or STAT 1020 which are on the No Credit list.)

 Jerome Fisher Program in Management & Technology (M&T)